 Soldering can be learned on your own.
 This is because it is not a very complicated skill.
-However, if you want to make sure you do it well, you should take a course.
-Training is especially important for those who want to do brazing, as brazing requires high temperatures.
-It is therefore worth learning everything under the guidance of qualified staff who will properly prepare you to carry out this process correctly.
-Centre for the Development of Human Resources ERGON provides solid soldering training!
+However, if you want to make sure you do it right, you should take a special course.
+Especially those who want to do brazing should take a training course, as brazing requires high temperatures.
+It is therefore worth learning everything under the guidance of qualified staff who will properly prepare course participants to carry out this process correctly.
+Centre for the Development of Human Resources ERGON provides sound soldering training.

 Course of training

 The brazing course consists of a theoretical part provided in the form of a lecture and a practical part.

 |Metal susceptibility to brazing, types of binders and appropriate dosage

 |Checking the durability of the soldered connections

 Both theory and practice are extremely important and complement each other in soldering.
 That is why we have prepared the training programme in this way.
 In this way, you will acquire the necessary competences and skills for the soldering process.
 This is confirmed by a course certificate, which we issue at the very end of the course.

 If you are going to work with brazing, you should consider taking a brazing training course.
 It will be very useful, as this type of brazing requires knowledge of health and safety regulations.
 Above all, those involved in welding pipes or making ventilation or refrigeration systems will need such a course.
 If you just want to start working on such jobs, employers will look much more favourably on someone who has already received training in this area.
 A minimum age of eighteen years is required to take the course.
 Those who have contraindications to the job will not be able to take the training.
 In addition, you must have at least a basic education.